relyze-ltd/plugins/README.md

  * [examples/test_entrypoints.rb](examples/test_entrypoints.rb) - Test the various entrypoints of an Analysis plugin, including manually running the plugin, invoking the plugin via a keyboard or popup menu shortcut or via the analysis pipeline.

  * [examples/patch_nonexec_section.rb](examples/patch_nonexec_section.rb) - Patch the Characteristics of a PE section which contains the entry point if that section is not already marked as executable.

+ * [examples/unmangle_type.rb](examples/unmangle_type.rb) - Unmange a (Microsoft, LLVM or Borland) mangled name and generate a corresponding data type for it and for example generate a poionter to this type.

 Support:
 --------